informalsystems/hydro/docs/spec.md

 #### If you voted with power from N tokens in round R, then your N tokens remain locked until all proposals that you voted for in round R are resolved.

-#### If you lock during round R for M rounds, you should have M rounds of non-zero voting power: R, R+1, ..., R+M-1
+#### If you lock during round R for M rounds, you should have exactly M rounds of non-zero voting power: R, R+1, ..., R+M-1

 #### The voting power of locked tokens where current_round >= lock_end_round is zero.

 #### If tokens are reclaimed during round R+1, then those tokens must give you no voting power in round R.

+#### If all proposals that the owner of a lock has voted for are resolved and the lock_end_round is in the past, the tokens should be reclaimable.

 ## Tribute